step gently my love/underfoot lie my dearest/those who heal my wounds

 - 5 drops rosemary oil (as a preservative)

-I am currently using salve from last summer but give it a sniff or pitch it if you are worried.
+I am currently using salve from last summer but give it a sniff or pitch it if you are worried about how long it will last.
+Usually I replenish my supply each spring.
 Longevity relates to the freshness of the oil, storage conditions and bacteria introduction.
 Use fresh oil, keep it cool and use clean hands!

 Elmore, C.L. & McGiffen Jr, M.E.
 (2007) Pest Notes: Plantains.
 University of California, 2007.
 Available online.
 Accessed April 21, 2013.